aws-samples/aws-secure-environment-accelerator/docs/faq/faq.md

     - during deployment, go to the AWS account in question, open ACM and the newly requested certificate.
 Document the authorization CNAME record required to validate certificate generation
     - add the CNAME record to the zone in bullet 1 (in Route53 or 3rd party DNS provider) (documented [here](https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-validate-dns.html))
     - after a few minutes the certificate will validate and switch to `Issued` status
-    - Accelerator phase 1 will finish (assuming the phase didn't time-out)
+    - Accelerator phase 1 will finish (as long as the certificate is validated before the Phase 1 credentials time-out after 60-minutes)
     - the ALB will deploy in a later phase with the specified certificate

 - **Method 3** - Manually generate a certificate in ACM